Praesmeodymium/inkscape-unicorn/README.md

 	* **File | Save a Copy**.
 	* Select **MakerBot Unicorn G-Code (\*.gcode)**.
 	* Save your file.
+	* **Problem needs fixing** gcode contains the bad lines of "(polyline..." find and replace all lines "(poly" with ";(poly" to comment them I am unsure where in the code to fix this.

 * Preview
 	* For OS X, [Pleasant3D](http://www.pleasantsoftware.com/developer/pleasant3d/index.shtml) is great for this.
 	* For other operating systems...
 I don't know!